- 1. Experience Canyoneering to Kawasan Falls

 Cebu's Lechon is famous for its signature crispy skin and the juiciest, most flavorful meat that will make you crave for more as soon as you taste it.

-A staple in tourist spots in the province’s south-western coast, Moalboal is best known for its Sardine Run.
+A staple in tourist spots on the province’s southwestern coast, Moalboal is best known for its Sardine Run diving.
 Imagine swimming amidst millions of sardines in crystal clear waters.
-If you’re lucky, you may even come across sea turtles while snorkeling.
+If you’re lucky, you may even swim with turtles while snorkeling.

 Travelers who experienced this underwater marvel have described it as a breathtaking and surreal experience.
 What makes this spectacle even more magical is the fact that the sardines don’t leave the shallows of Moalboal.
-You can experience them all year-round, even with just a pair of swimming goggles.
+You can experience them all year-round, even with just a pair of swimming goggles, during Moalboal island hopping tours.

 However, diving is still considered the best way to witness huge dancing balls of millions of sardines.
 You can watch the schools of sardines closer as they congregate, move, glide through the water to evade predator fish like jacks and tuna.